-If this happens, the employee might ask you for a salary advance to help them make ends meet.
+Whatever the case, the employee might need a salary advance to help them make ends meet.
 Before you begin giving payroll advances, you need to know what you are required to do and make a payroll advance agreement.

 A salary advance is essentially a loan you can give an employee.
 The advance comes from wages you will pay the employee in the future.